flot/flot/API.md

 different value would distort their meaning.
 In cases where the fill is purely for decorative purposes, however, "zero" allows you to override this behavior.
 It defaults to true for filled lines and bars; setting it to false tells the series to use the same automatic scaling as an un-filled line.
+If you want the area filled toward a different value (+Infinity and -Infinity are good examples) you can use the "fillTowards" option.

 For lines, "steps" specifies whether two adjacent data points are connected with a straight (possibly diagonal) line or with first a